Artificial Intelligence Closes In On the Work of Junior Lawyers

 There have been some pretty good advances in natural language processing beyond keyword matching, and computers can be used to assist a lot of work.
 A big bank just devloped a system that could review certain types of contracts; the technology of parsing text for meaning is slowly inching towards useability.
 In the examples you raised, the time you need to spend and certain forms expertise required can be reduced so there will be less work.
 There still need to be human lawyers, but in the future the number

+With the eventual automation of all jobs what will be left for humans to do is fight over who owns the fruits of the labor that the automation is producing.
+So ultimately we may be left with lawyers and AI maintenance techs as the only human jobs.
+With automated judging systems , govt will be irrelevant but presenting arguments will still be a human job because it comes down to motivation - AIs have no motivation to do anything.

-Ted Cruz nailed it in the primaries (Score:1)
+Ted Cruz nailed it in the primaries (Score:2)

 With this ad [youtube.com].
 Cruz even nailed the look: it's the professional industries where the suits run everything.
 Very effective rhetoric.